Configuring On-Premise Conferencing and Group Calls

 You can run multiple instances of the mesibo live server depending on the load.
-The mesibo live is distributed and the most sophisticated conferencing and group call server which automatically performs load balancing and scales up or down as you add or remove more instances.
+The mesibo live automatically handles load balancing across instances and scales up or down as you add or remove more instances.

 Server Requirements

-It is crucial to avoid co-deployment of mesibo live instances with your primary on-premise server, as this will severely degrade the overall performance of your main server.
+Do not co-deploy mesibo live on the same machine as your main mesibo On-Premise server, as this will degrade performance for all users.
 Hence, such a configuration is strongly discouraged.

-1. Create a token for each mesibo live instance.
+- Create a user access token for each mesibo live instance.
 You MUST NOT use the app token with mesibo live

-2. Use the token generated in Step 1 to configure and launch the mesibo live instance
+- Use that token to start the mesibo live instance

-Step 1: Creating a token for mesibo live
+Step 1 - Create a Token for mesibo live

 {